sandeep-srinivasan/Neural-Network-implemetation-from-scratch/README.md

 ● Used tanh with a=1 (i.e.,) as the activation function for all units.

-● Included a momentum term in the weight update with, α=0.8 and report its effect on the speed of training for each value of α.
+● Included a momentum term in the weight update with, α=0.8 and report its effect on the speed of training for each value of η.

 ● Replaced the tanh function with another nonlinearity which is leaky relu.